TrueConf Group Features

 • Separate management of the first and subsequent calls when operating in MCU mode

-# Embedded MCU
+# Integrated MCU

 • Enable/disable the built-in MCU module